waku-org/specs/standards/application/waku-api.md

 - No `default` means that the value is mandatory, meaning a `default` value implies an optional parameter.
 - Primitive types are `string`, `int`, `bool`, `enum` and `uint`
 - Complex pre-defined types are:
-  - `struct`: object and other nested types.
+  - `object`: object and other nested types.
   - `array`: iterable object containing values of all the same type.
   - `result`: an enum type that either contains a value or void (success), or an error (failure); The error is left to the implementor.
   - `error`: Left to the implementor on whether `error` types are `string` or `object` in the given language.